christhekeele/mnemonix/README.md

 [Pull requests](https://github.com/christhekeele/mnemonix/pulls) are welcome and greatly appreciated!

+Please submit them against the `development` branch rather than `master`––this allows useful changes to be finessed before release.
+The GitHub UI should do this by default.

 Here are some useful commands if you've just forked the project and want to contribute:

 - `mix deps.get` - Get development dependencies